Archive - News Article

 The District 2 seat, currently held by Manuel Ramirez Jr., has drawn a single candidate so far, as local resident Carmen Moreno Harbour has filed to run for the office.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Wednesday and 7 a.m. today:

-â€˘ MARCUS ARMENDAREZ, 48, of 1008 N. Gregg St., was arrested Wednesday on charges of possession of marijuana â€“ two ounces or less and possession of drug paraphernalia.
+â€˘ MARK W. PETERS, 21, of Woodlawn, Tenn., was arrested Wednesday on a warrant for possession of marijuana â€“ two ounces or less.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

 â€˘ ALBERTO HOLGUIN MENDOZA, 67, of 406 N.W.
 11th St., was arrested Tuesday on a charge of public intoxication.